npm-simplified/simplified/docs/functions.md

 -- (string|array) `permission`

 The type or types of permissions a user have granted to access the page.

+-- (function) `postCallback`

+Optional.
+Handles the response for a POST request.

 #### @returns:
 Returns true on success or false on failure.